Managing noise sources and balancing competing needs to create acceptable acoustic environments

 If your sound sources need control, our next step is to look at the equipment itself.
 The best way to control noise is to limit the generation of sound.
 Often, we also need to control sound at some intermediary point, so we examine the path traveled by the sound or vibration.
 This is where we draw on our world-leading expertise in weather and climate: Atmospheric conditions are key to the transmission of sound.
 We look for ways to modify the transmission path; here we also draw on our understanding of your industry and our resources in building engineering.

 At this point, we may use the computer models and measurement strategies established during initial investigations to fine-tune a solution.
+We have developed a prediction and assessment methodology that is more comprehensive than many other approaches but ultimately delivers better accuracy.
+This approach is highly regarded by regulatory authorities.
 These models are sophisticated, but the phenomena are complex and sometimes can’t be modeled fully.
 That’s why our professional judgment is key to interpreting your modeling results correctly.

 - Sound-level limits for an industrial development